hapax/hapax.github.io/assets/teaching.md

 derivative).
 You can convince students that the blue and purple lines have the *same slope* at the point of intersection.
-If they had different slopes
+If they had different slopes, they would cross each other rather than being tangent!

 <figure>
     <div style="text-align:center"><img src ="/images/posts/mvt5.png"